-export idlprog_dir=$HOME/modis_ndvi_metrics/sav

-export idl_dir=/usr/local/idl-7.1/bin
+export idlprog_dir=$HOME/modis-ndvi-metrics/sav

+export idl_dir=”home directory of installed IDL”

 export result_dir=$HOME/results

-Execution of the application
+AVHRR raw data are stored in the “AVHRR raw data main directory”.
+Under the main directory, there are subdirectories to store different years of data.
+For example, year 2009 data are store in 2009 subdirectory.

+Use

 There are two options for running the application.
 The first is to run it in batch mode and the second is to run the application step by step.